"Post-traumatic growth is when people grow from the pain, and end up empowered."

 I'm grieving and going through what I would call a hurricane in my life.
 The only way I knew how to deal with the grief that society had taught me, that my own experience and my own history had taught me, is I needed to check out.
 So I felt this temptation to wanna party and drink and smoke, but I had also been growing spiritually, and I felt, okay, I came too far to go back to that.

-I was part of a men's group at Church, and I told the guys, ‘I need you to call me every day to check in on me because I'm just uncertain of what I might do.’
-And they were really there for me, these guys called me every day, and held me accountable.
+I was part of a men's group at church, and I told the guys, ‘I need you to call me every day to check in on me because I'm just uncertain of what I might do.’
+And they were really there for me.
+These guys called me every day, and held me accountable.

 In May, I went to visit Gabe’s grave.
 When I got there, it felt like the earth was shaking.
 It felt like I was shaking, and if someone was walking by, they would have thought I was a madman, 'cause I was moaning and crying, and truly grieving my brother's death.

 After this experience at the cemetery, I started asking God, ‘My God, I know I'm not promised to be 85 years old, that I could be gone in six months.
 If I were to die in six months, am I doing what you want me to do?
 Am I walking in my purpose?’
-And the answer that I got back from the Creator was, ‘Nope,’ and I was like, ‘Whoa,’ and I started doing soul searching.
+And the answer that I got back from the Creator was, ‘Nope,’ and I was like, ‘Whoa,’ and I started soul-searching.
 Okay, when did I feel like I was walking in purpose?
 And that's when I was doing all the stuff in the community.
 It's when I was working with youth and doing hip-hop.

 At this point in time, my wife Jennifer is a graduate student getting her MPA, Masters in Public Affairs.
 She's taking a course in the business school on social entrepreneurship.
 As part of her class, she had to write a business plan, but she's struck with grief as well.
 She was very close to my brother.
 She says, ‘You know, I think I'm gonna have to drop this class, 'cause I have no idea what I'm gonna even write,’ and I said, ‘Well, you know what?
 I have some ideas, maybe we can work on something together.’